SSaquif/git-notes/git-github-workflow.md

 ## Step 6-B: Update Issue branch

-1. Switch over to our Issue branch
+1. Next, Switch over to our Issue branch
 2. Next we want to merge our local issue branch with our newly updated local master branch

 ```bash